 Can you guess how I did it?

 The hardest part was keeping her on the right side of the blanket.
 It’s way more fun to play behind it:-)

-There are lots of ways you can create your own in-home studio backdrop on a budget.
+There are many ways you can create your own DIY home studio backdrop on a budget.

 1. Find a location with good natural light.

 - Face your backdrop towards the light source.